Human Rights Law Centre

-The Human Rights Law Centre (HRLC) is an Australian human rights group, with locations in South Melbourne and Sydney.
+The Human Rights Law Centre (HRLC) is an Australian human rights group that assists with legal advocacy, with locations in Melbourne and Sydney.
+The HRLC was formally incorporated and launched in 2006, with Phil Lynch as the founding Executive Director.

+As of August 2026, the Executive Director of the HRLC was Catilin Reiger.

 Activities

 Aboriginal and Torres Strait Islander people

 In April 2019, the HRLC compiled data showing that Indigenous Australian women were arrested for public drunkenness at 10 times the rate of the general population.
 This was part of an effort to convince a coroner to rule systemic racism played a role in the death of Tanya Day, an Aboriginal woman who died in police custody.

 In May 2019 the Australian Institute of Health and Welfare released figures showing that Indigenous minors were 17 times more likely to be in prison than non-Indigenous youth.
 Indigenous youth made up 48% of those aged 10–17 in prison, but were only 5% of the general population aged 10–17.
 The HRLC joined Change the Record, an Aboriginal-led coalition of legal and human rights organisations calling for law reform.
 Ruth Barson was quoted as saying that it was "common sense" that children should be in school and playgrounds, not prisons.